-The Compensation Committee reviews and approves peer group composition each year.
-With the assistance of Pearl Meyer, the Compensation Committee identified groups of companies to serve as market reference points for compensation comparison purposes for 2021.
-During the 2021 compensation review cycle, the Compensation Committee, in consultation with management and with advice of Pearl Meyer, developed a peer group comprised of companies that are either direct competitors of the Company or in the same or similar industry as the Company.
-The Compensation Committee reviews our compensation peer group annually and makes adjustments to its composition, taking into account changes in both our business and the businesses of the companies in the peer group.
+The Compensation Committee reviews and approves compensation peer group composition each year.
+With the assistance of Pearl Meyer, the Compensation Committee identified groups of companies to serve as market reference points for compensation comparison purposes for 2022.
+During the 2022 compensation review cycle, the Compensation Committee, in consultation with management and with advice of Pearl Meyer, developed a compensation peer group comprised of companies that are either direct competitors of the Company or in the same or similar industry as the Company.
+The Compensation Committee reviews our compensation peer group annually and may make adjustments to its composition, taking into account changes in both our business and the businesses of the companies in the compensation peer group.

-Our 2021 compensation peer group included 15 public companies in either the insurance broker or property and casualty insurance services sector.
-After consultation with Pearl Meyer, the Compensation Committee approved the following compensation peer group for 2021:
+Our 2022 compensation peer group included 15 public companies in either the insurance broker or property and casualty insurance services sector.
+After consultation with Pearl Meyer, the Compensation Committee approved the following compensation peer group for 2022 (the "Compensation Peer Group"):

 Aon plc

 Arthur J. Gallagher & Co.

 Brown & Brown, Inc.

-eHealth, Inc
+eHealth, Inc.

 GoHealth, Inc.